danielperna84/hass-configurator/README.md

 - Execute it (`sudo ./configurator.py`)
 - To terminate the process do the usual `CTRL+C`, maybe once or twice

 By default the webapp listens on IP `0.0.0.0` (which is every IP the machine has) on port `3218`.
-If you leave it that way, you can embed the configurator into HASS using a [panel_iframe](https://home-assistant.io/components/panel_iframe/):
+If you leave it that way and you DON'T USE SSL, you can embed the configurator into HASS using a [panel_iframe](https://home-assistant.io/components/panel_iframe/):

 ```yaml
 panel_iframe: